 Vardzia Monastery

-Prepare to be transported back in time as we delve into the mysteries of this remarkable UNESCO World Heritage Site.
+Prepare to be transported back in time as you explore the mysteries of this remarkable UNESCO World Heritage Site.
 But going back in time takes time, so be ready to drive a lot.
 Like a lot a lot—4 hours each way.
 How’s that as a day trip from Tbilisi for ya?
+Come on, it's a superb place, so buckle up and stop whining.

-I have to say that it’s a pretty scenic drive through the picturesque Georgian countryside to get to Vardzia.
+I have to say that it’s a pretty scenic drive through the picturesque Georgian countryside to get to Vardzia from Tbilisi.
 Again, the road rage is real in Georgia.
 I’d recommend you take your time, but you don’t have much of that due to the distance, so put the pedal to the metal and hope you make it out alive!

 Let me explain Vardzia to you.
 It’s a city carved right into the rugged slopes of the Erusheti Mountain.
 Not little mole holes at the foot of a hill, but an actual ancient cave city high up off the ground, stairways and all.
 I loved exploring there.